Ricky9011/backend-test-Ricky9011-solution/README.md

 * test_process_event_outbox_success: Validates that events are successfully inserted into ClickHouse and removed from EventOutbox.
 * test_process_event_outbox_network_error: Tests error handling by simulating a network error during ClickHouse insertion.

-### 4. docker-compose.yml
+### 4. docker-compose.yml and settings.py
-Updated docker-compose.yml to include ClickHouse, PostgreSQL, and Celery service configurations, enabling local development and testing with Docker.
+Updated docker-compose.yml and settings.py to include ClickHouse, PostgreSQL, and Celery service configurations.